 'Digital fentanyl': TikTok is 'addicting' for children, should be banned in schools, Florida official says

 Chief Financial Officer Jimmy Patronis called the social media platform "digital fentanyl" and said that it "rots and robs" children of social development.
-The use of TikTok was already banned within department buildings by the Department of Financial Services in 2020.
+The use of TikTok was already banned within state government buildings by the Department of Financial Services in 2020.

-The proposed bills, House Bill 379 and Senate Bill 52, target all social media, banning them from being accessed on the internet provided at every school in the state.
+The proposed bills, House Bill 379 and Senate Bill 52, are spearheaded by State Rep. Brad Yeager and Sen. Danny Burgess.
+The legislation targets all social media apps and sites, banning them from being accessed on the internet provided at every school in the state.

 Additionally, the bills call for lessons on digital literacy, specifically social media safety in personal and professional life.